Audiology Clinics at Fordingbridge Surgery

 c) Oil should be allowed to drain away from the ear

-d) Allow the water to remain in your ear for at least 60 seconds.
-Gently tilt your head in the opposite direction and wiggle your outer ear.
-You may note the water which comes out is now discoloured or has chunks of ear wax in it
+g) Allow the water to remain in your ear for at least 60 seconds, gently tilt your head in the opposite direction and wiggle your outer ear (you may notice the water which comes out is now discoloured or has chunks of ear wax in it)

-e) Repeat if needed.
-You may find more than one flushing per ear may be required to rid yourself of ear wax
+h) Repeat if needed (you may find more than one flushing per ear may be required).

 Very rarely ear flushing can cause dizziness (if water is not body temperature) but quickly settles.
 Occasionally people develop irritation in the outer ear with itching and redness.
 If this occurs consult your GP.